antani-lab/Multimodal-Structured-Report-Supervision-for-Unimodal-Inference-SRK/README.md

   A training regime where deterministic structured reports and raw clinical notes supervise the image encoder during training, but only the image head is used at test time (e.g., in real-world CAD/TB triage).

 - **Deterministic, PII-safe structured reports.**
-  A report generation pipeline that converts metadata into structured, PII-free TB descriptions (status, subtype, distribution, location, extras), producing one `.txt` file per image and a CSV with synthetic reports and quality flags.
+  A report generation pipeline that converts metadata into structured, PII-free TB descriptions (status, subtype, distribution, location, extras), producing one `.txt` file per image and a CSV with structured reports and quality flags.

 - **Unimodal vs multimodal comparisons.**
   Fully reproducible pipelines for: